Trump steel tariffs may leave these U.S. steelworkers jobless

 U.S. Steel said it would restart one of two idled blast furnaces at an Illinois steel plant, creating up to 500 jobs.

 America is the world's largest steel importer, buying about 35 million tons in 2017.
-GRAPHIC: http://tmsnrt.rs/2oPeo1z

 But Lang is one of around 780 workers at the Novolipetsk Steel PAO (NLMK) mill, NLMK's U.S. subsidiary which imports around 2 million tons of steel slabs annually from its Russian parent company.
 The slabs that the mill rolls into sheets for customers including Caterpillar Inc, Deere & Co Harley Davidson Inc and Home Depot Inc, are almost impossible to acquire from U.S. steel producers.